wint3ria/swarm-updated/README.md

 # Swarm UpdateD

 The Swarm UpdateD is a simple process that updates docker secrets depending on the latest modifications done on files present in a set of directories on the filesystem.
-For each file present in this directory, the process will watch for any change performed during a configurable time period.
+For each file present in each directory, the process will watch for any change performed during a configurable time period.
 This feature uses UNIX filesystem events, and may not work properly on Windows systems.
 If a change occured during this period on a file, then it proceeds to: